NotsoanoNimus/OrchidOS_x86/README.md

 - ELF binary support.
 - Basic system calls and I/O piping.

+## How To Run
+Take the binary image and force it over the MBR of a removable media, such as a flash drive or external HDD.
+Write the whole image to LBA 0 of the disk.
+<strong>BE CAREFUL</strong>: Replacing the MBR of a disk can cause a loss of personal data.
+Do not use a disk you have data stored on!!!

+If you're using an emulator, check out the compiler Batch file in the /src/ directory to view the compatible QEMU emulator settings.

+<i><u>NOTE</u></i>: Orchid cannot run on CDs, and has not been tested on floopy disks.
+Try at your own peril.
+Also, <u>orchid is not UEFI-compatible in any way</u>, so always run the legacy BIOS setting.

 ## Capabilities
 - Read PCI devices and initialize them.
 - Parse commands and arguments in SHELL_MODE (see /docs/commands/ for more).